FortiGate

 NPU Vdom Link:

-NPU VDOM links are inhibited and the moment you enable multi VDOM mode the 'npu0_vlink' interface name is visible in FortiGate under interfaces.
+NPU VDOM links are inhibited, and once enabling the multi-VDOM mode, the 'npu0_vlink' interface name is visible in FortiGate under interfaces.

 Let's say if a hardware has NP4 or NP6, then the interface name is shown like 'npu0_vlink0' and 'npu0_vlink1' in the interface list.